1919 Soviet invasion of Ukraine: Planning

-Battle
+Invasion

 Kharkiv offensive

 In December 1918, the Ukrainian Soviet divisions were put at the disposal of Antonov-Ovseenko.
 Numbering approximately 5,000 soldiers each, the divisions were still not full-fledged regular formations.
 They consisted of undisciplined, largely independent departments.
 Their commanders included both ideological communists and ordinary peasants.
 One-third of the red soldiers and guerrillas had no weapons at all.
 Before the start of military operations, Antonov-Ovseenko relieved the most disgraced commanders from command, but he never gained complete control over the units that made up his front.

 Further disputes between Antonov-Ovseenko and Vacietis concerning competences and tactics lasted almost throughout December 1918.
 Finally, on 2 January 1919, Antonov-Ovseenko made a decision on his own to start the march to Kharkiv, having learned that the last German units were withdrawing from the city and that the Bolshevik workers' units were getting ready to start an armed uprising.
 On 3 January 1919, the 1st Ukrainian Soviet Division entered Kharkiv.
 The next day, the Ukrainian Front was formally established with Antonov-Ovseenko as the commander.
 The Reserve Army was attached to the Front, and Vasily Glagolev was appointed as its chief of staff.
 A significant part of the partisan peasant units in Ukraine, which had previously fought against the Germans and sympathized with Petliura, defected to the Soviet side, under the influence of Bolshevik agitation.
 The urban proletariat of non-Ukrainian origin also joined the fight on the side of the Red Army.